 The Asclepias tuberosa is native to North America and belongs to the dogbane family (Apocynaceae).
 The family Aclepiadaceae is considered a subfamily of Apocynaceae.
 Asclepias tuberosa is a species of milkweed.
 It is called butterfly weed because it attracts a lot of butterflies with its colour and copious production of nectar.
 Not only butterflies but also bumblebees, bees and other insects are attracted by this wonderful perennial.
 Unlike many other milkweeds the Asclepias tuberosa has no milky sapped stems.
 That it is why it is more often called butterfly weed instead of butterfly milkweed.

 Every winter the stems and leaves die.
-Because the new growth emerges late in spring (end of April) you can combine it well with early flowering bulbs like for example tulips or daffodils.
+Because the new growth emerges late in spring (end of April) you can combine it well with early flowering bulbs like tulips or daffodils.
 By the time the bulbs have withered the Asclepias tuberosa arises.
 That way there will not be an empty spot after the leaves of the bulbs have died.
 Slugs and snails enjoy the newly growing stems.
 After the stems have reached a height of about 8 inches (20 centimetres) they leave them alone in my garden.

 The butterfly weed has hairy stems that usually stay upright without support.
 This perennial blooms for a long time and produces clusters of long lasting bright orange flowers.
 You can use it as cut flowers or in dried floral arrangements.